syncthing/docs/users/config.rst

     The name of the theme to use.

 authMode
     Authentication mode to use.
-If not present authentication mode (static) is controlled by presence of user/password fields for backward compatibility.
+If not present, the authentication mode (static) is controlled by the presence of user/password fields for backward compatibility.

     static
         Authentication using user and password.